 Bring appropriate folk dance shoes.
 Low heels with arch support work well.
 For men, a broken-in pair of leather-soled dress shoes works.
 For women, a durable shoe with a low heel and leather sole works.
 Avoid wearing shoes with soles entirely of rubber, as they don't allow for easy turning and they tend to resist the steps.
 A shoe with a rubber heel and leather under the ball of the foot is traditional, as it gives some traction while also allowing the wearer to turn.

-Dress for comfort.
-Casual clothes to allow easy movement.
+Dress for comfort, with casual clothes to allow easy movement.
 Water is available in the building.

 Classes generally begin with easier dances and proceed to intermediate dances later in the session.
-Dances of any level may be requested during a request period, often in the middle of the session.
+Dances of any level may be requested during the request period, usually in the middle of the session.

 Photo by Sandra Kesler